 The Court of Appeals of Maryland decided a negligence case, CSX Transportation, Inc. v.
 Pitts last Thursday.
 This blog post goes deep into issues that are related to the Federal Employers Liability Act (“FELA”).
 Looking back on it, I probably would not have spent this much time on it because I don’t think FELA is a hot topic to most of you and you may not want to get deep in the weeds of this case.
 But if you are handling FELA cases, this is obviously a must read.

 The plaintiff filed suit in Baltimore City under FELA, alleging that the defendant railroad company was negligent in using large ballast instead of small ballast on the tracks.
 (Ballast is just crushed rock.
 Large ballast is used to support railroad tracks, while small ballast is used for walking surfaces.)
 The plaintiff, who had worked for the defendant for 40 years, claimed that walking on the large ballast caused him to develop severe osteoarthritis in both knees.
-Over the long course of his employment, plaintiff walked anywhere from half a mile to six miles a day on the job as conductor, brakeman, fireman, hostler, or engineer.
-The plaintiff first began to feel knee pain in 2003 when he was in his early 50s, but he did not see a doctor until 2007.
-The plaintiff discovered then that he had osteoarthritis and subsequently brought an action for recovery.
-Plaintiff filed a lawsuit and received a $1,779,000 verdict from a Baltimore City jury.
+Over the long course of his employment, the plaintiff walked anywhere from half a mile to six miles a day on the job as a conductor, brakeman, fireman, hostler, or engineer.
+The plaintiff first felt knee pain in 2003 when he was in his early 50s, but he did not see a doctor until 2007.
+The plaintiff discovered then that he had osteoarthritis and subsequently sued for recovery.
+Plaintiff sued and received a $1,779,000 verdict from a Baltimore City jury.

-On the other hand, the FRSA was enacted to “promote safety in every area of railroad operations and reduce railroad-related accidents and incidents.”
+The FRSA was enacted to “promote safety in every area of railroad operations and reduce railroad-related accidents and incidents.”
 In addition, the FRSA has a preemption clause that allows States to “adopt or continue in force a law, regulation, or order related to railroad safety or security until the Secretary of Transportation . . . prescribes a regulation or issues an order covering the subject matter of the State requirement.”
-Consequently, while the FRSA would clearly preempt a state law negligence claim, whether this preemption applies to federal law negligence claim is less clear.
+While the FRSA would preempt a state law negligence claim, whether this preemption applies to federal law negligence claim is less clear.
 The court looked to the Easterwood test to answer this question.
-This test requires the defendant to establish that the FRSA “covers” or “substantially subsumes” the subject matter of relevant state law, and not just “touch upon” or “relate to” it.
-Although the language of Easterwood refers to “state law,” many courts have used this test to analyze whether FRSA precluded federal negligence suits as well.
+This test requires the defendant to establish that the FRSA “covers” or “substantially subsumes” the subject of relevant state law, and not just “touch upon” or “relate to” it.
+Although the language of Easterwood refers to “state law,” many courts have used this test to analyze whether FRSA also precluded federal negligence suits.
 As a result, in order for the plaintiff’s claim to be precluded, there has to be an FRSA regulation covering ballast choice.
-The court then goes on to identify the relevant provision, 49 CFR § 213.103.
+The court then identifies the relevant provision, 49 CFR § 213.103.
 It states:

-Lastly, the defendant asked for a new trial because the trial court allegedly refused to allow a cross examination of the plaintiff’s expert economist with statistics about the expected worklife of railroad employees.
+Lastly, the defendant asked for a new trial because the trial court allegedly refused to allow a cross-examination of the plaintiff’s expert economist with statistics about the expected work life of railroad employees.
 The plaintiff had called the expert to testify about his future economic wage loss.
-The defendant tried to show, using worklife expectancy tables for railroad employees, that the average age of retirement is 60, in order to demonstrate that the plaintiff would have retired had he not been injured and therefore the wage loss would have been less than claimed.
+The defendant tried to show, using work-life expectancy tables for railroad employees, that the average age of retirement is 60, to demonstrate that the plaintiff would have retired had he not been injured and therefore the wage loss would have been less than claimed.

-Consequently, the use of industry statistics about the average retirement age in this context was not evidence of collateral sources, but instead was evidence showing that the full amount of damage claimed by the plaintiff might not have existed.
+Consequently, the use of industry statistics about the average retirement age in this context was not evidence of collateral sources, but instead, was evidence showing that the full amount of damage claimed by the plaintiff might not have existed.
 As a result, the trial court could not ban cross-examination using the workplace expectancy evidence.
-However, the court also concluded that the trial court in fact did not ban cross-examination.
-Instead, the defendant slipped up by asking objectionable questions and then decided to abandon the line of questioning altogether.
+However, the court also concluded that the trial court did not ban cross-examination.
+Instead, the defendant slipped up by asking objectionable questions and then abandoned the line of questioning altogether.
 As a result, the court decided that a new trial should not be granted on this issue either.